mibur1/psy300/book/2_models/4_Logistic_regression.md

 ## Model Evaluation

-To evaluate our model, we can examine how many values of $y$ (understanding display rules) were predicted correctly by the model:
+To evaluate our model, we can examine how many values of $y$ (understanding display rules) were predicted correctly by the model.
+For this, we could binarise the probabilities as returned from `model.predict_proba()` or we can also just simply use `model.predict()`:

 ```{code-cell} ipython3
 import numpy as np